Financial Aid - You Can Afford College!

 but initially enrolls later in the semester in short term courses, then units used

-to calculate payment will be based on the disbursement date immediately after the
+to calculate payment will be based on the Sunday immediately after the student's initial

-student's initial registration.
-For more information on disbursements and overpayments
+registration.
+For more information on disbursements, overpayments and or Return of

 7 Easy Steps to Financial Aid Success!